niwinz/niwibe-site/content/blog/2015-03-07-dealing-with-persistence-in-async-environments.md

 But, the only thing that we should take care with jdbc and concurrency, is that we should not use the same connection from different threads at same time.
 That operation is not safe.

-The good approach for handling with blocking calls in async environments is having a separate group of workers (thread pool) for execute them, allowing to the main threads stay not blocking.
+The good approach for dealing with blocking calls in async environments is having a separate group of workers (thread pool) for execute them, allowing to the main threads stay not blocking.

 ## How I have done it in suricatta? ##